 As a result of a two-year investigation into antitrust practices, Amazon has indefinitely suspended the Sold by Amazon program, the office of WA state Attorney General Bob Ferguson has announced.

-Yet according to a lawsuit filed by the attorney general's office in King County Superior Court, the program actually decreased competitive offers by raising prices at artificially high levels through increases and discount prevention, requiring consumers to pay more for products sold by the Amazon SBA program.
+According to a lawsuit filed by the attorney general's office in King County Superior Court, the program decreased competitive offers by raising prices at artificially high levels through increases and discount prevention, requiring consumers to pay more for products sold by the Amazon SBA program.

-The suit also claimed that Amazon prevented many sellers from offering discounts, risking a lack of sales while still paying Amazon for fulfillment and storage fees, allowing Amazon to maximize its own profits.
+The Washington suit also claimed that Amazon prevented many FBA sellers from offering discounts, risking a lack of sales while still paying Amazon for fulfillment and storage fees and allowing Amazon to maximize its profits.

 As early as June 2020, Amazon announced it would be winding down the SBA program altogether for reasons unrelated to the investigation, which began three months prior.

 “This was a small program to provide another tool to help sellers offer lower prices, much like similar programs common among other retailers, that has since been discontinued,” said Amazon spokesperson Glenn Kuper.
 “While we strongly believe the program was legal, we're glad to have this matter resolved.”

 The settlement occurred directly after a similar antitrust suit was filed by Washington, DC Attorney General Karl Racine in May 2021 alleging Amazon has illegally maintained a monopoly by raising third-party prices and imposing restricting contract provisions on sellers.

 Both suits follow on the heels of recent Congress and Senate bills, including the Ending Platform Monopolies Act and the American Innovation and Choice Online Act — the latter of which has resulted in Amazon issuing a recent statement citing the potential for ‘collateral damage’ to third-party sellers as a result.